mblackstock/node-red-contrib-influxdb/README.md

 <a href="http://nodered.org" target="_new">Node-RED</a> nodes to write and query data from an InfluxDB time series database.

-In a first operation mode, selectable with a como box, these nodes use the <a href="https://www.npmjs.com/package/influx" target="_new">influxDB 1.x client</a> for node.js, specifically calling the **writePoints()**, and **query()** methods.
+In a first operation mode, selectable with a combo box, these nodes use the <a href="https://www.npmjs.com/package/influx" target="_new">influxDB 1.x client</a> for node.js, specifically calling the **writePoints()**, and **query()** methods.
 Currently they can only communicate with one influxdb host.
 These nodes are used for writing and querying data in InfluxDB 1.x to 1.8+.

 Additionally, in a second operation mode, the nodes leverage the <a href="https://docs.influxdata.com/influxdb/v1.8/tools/api/#influxdb-2-0-api-compatibility-endpoints" target="_new"> influxDB 2.0 API compatibility endpoints</a> available in the <a href="https://github.com/influxdata/influxdb-client-js" target="_new">InfluxDB 2.0 client libraries</a> for node.js.
 These nodes are used for writing and querying data with Flux in InfluxDB 1.8+.